Lemuel Ertus Slack: Biography

 He was a member of the Indiana House of Representatives from 1901 to 1903, a member of the Indiana Senate from 1905 to 1907, and was a candidate for governor of Indiana in 1908.
-He was appointed United States Attorney for Indiana from 1916 to 1920 and was Indiana's first district attorney to try violators of the federal Volstead act.
+He was appointed United States Attorney for Indiana from 1916 to 1920 and was Indiana's first district attorney to try violators of the federal Volstead Act.
 Some of the more notable cases he prosecuted were the Muncie, Indiana, fake fight fraud conspiracy case of 1919, and the Evansville, Indiana, liquor conspiracy case of 1920.
 At the expiration of his term in 1920, Slack returned to the private practice of law.
+In 1923 he represented the Ku Klux Klan in a lawsuit filed by the American Unity League, an anti-Klan organization.

-In 1927, he became the mayor of Indianapolis after John L. Duvall had been forced to resign when his involvement with the Ku Klux Klan was exposed, a position which Slack held until 1929.
+In 1927, he was elected mayor of Indianapolis by the Indianapolis County Council on the 38th ballot.
+He filled the unexpired term of John L. Duvall, who was barred from holding public office after he was convicted of the violating the corrupt practices act.
+On January 30, 1928, the city council voted to rescind Slack's appointment on the basis that his appointment was illegal.
+Two former city controllers, Joseph L. Hogue and Ira M. Holmes, contended that they were the rightful holders of the office.
+On July 27, 1928, the Indiana Supreme Court upheld a lower court ruling that neither men had a right to the office.
+Slack served as mayor until his term ended in 1930.
 He was a Superior Court judge in Indiana from 1936 to 1938.

 He died on February 24, 1952, in the Masonic Home in Franklin, Indiana, where he had lived in retirement for five years.
 He was buried at Greenlawn Cemetery in Franklin.